Subaru-PFS/pfs_helpdesk_tutorial/docs/02_02_run_ingestion.md

 - `--fail-fast`: The process will immediately stop the ingestion process if an error occurs.
 This is useful for debugging.
 If this is not considered a useful feature, exclude this option.

 The ingestion process places the files (referred to as “datasets” in the `butler`) in the repository and records them in the registry database.
 Each file is placed in a **collection**, which can be thought of as a *directory* in the `butler` (and in the case of the datastore on a traditional filesystem, it is implemented as a directory).
-The raw data is placed in the collection <instrument\>/raw/all, while we’ve specified above that the `pfsConfig` files are placed in the collection `PFS/raw/pfsConfig`.
+The raw data is placed in the collection <instrument\>/raw/all, while we’ve specified above that the `PfsConfig` files are placed in the collection `PFS/raw/pfsConfig`.

 There are different kinds of [collections](https://pipelines.lsst.io/modules/lsst.daf.butler/organizing.html#collections):